Water Quality

 2017 Watershed Implementation Plans (WIP) Outcome

 By 2017, have practices and controls in place that are expected to achieve 60 percent of the nutrient and sediment pollution load reductions necessary to achieve applicable water quality standards compared to 2009 levels.
+Learn who is leading the effort, how you can get involved and more about this outcome’s related management strategy.

 2025 Watershed Implementation Plans (WIP) Outcome

 By 2025, have all practices and controls installed to achieve the Bay’s dissolved oxygen, water clarity/submerged aquatic vegetation and chlorophyll a standards as articulated in the Chesapeake Bay TMDL.
+Learn who is leading the effort, how you can get involved and more about this outcome’s related management strategy.

 Water Quality Standards Attainment and Monitoring Outcome

 Continually improve the capacity to monitor and assess the effects of management actions being undertaken to implement the Bay TMDL and improve water quality.
 Use the monitoring results to report annually to the public on progress made in attaining established Bay water quality standards and trends in reducing nutrients and sediment in the watershed.
+Learn who is leading the effort, how you can get involved and more about this outcome’s related management strategy.